 Schools which choose to exercise the power conferred by s.27 (1) of the Education Act 2002 to provide community facilities will be subject to a range of controls.
 First, regulations made under s.28 (2), if made, can specify activities which may not be undertaken at all under the main enabling power.
-Secondly, the school is obliged to consult its Authority and have regard to advice from the Authority.
-Thirdly, the Secretary of State issues guidance to governing bodies about a range of issues connected with exercise of the power, and a school must have regard to that.
+Secondly, the Secretary of State issues guidance to governing bodies about a range of issues connected with exercise of the power, and a school must have regard to that.